Het Loo Palace

 Het Loo Palace (Paleis Het Loo /nl/, meaning "The Lea") is a palace in Apeldoorn, Netherlands, which was built by the House of Orange-Nassau.

 History

 The symmetrical Dutch Baroque building was designed by Jacob Roman and Johan van Swieten.
-It was built between 1684 and 1686 for stadtholder-king William III and his consort Mary II of England.
-The garden was designed by Claude Desgotz.
+It was built between 1684 and 1686 for stadtholder William III and II and Mary II, joint monarchs of England, Ireland and Scotland.
+The garden was designed by Claude Desgots.